 - As there are fewer trading activities during these hours, spreads are wider between the bid prices and the ask prices.
 It makes it more difficult for the buyers and the sellers to execute their orders or to get favorable prices for the orders which are possible during the regular hours of the market.

 - As there are limited trading activities during these hours, it is common that there will be significant fluctuations in the prices in the market than the fluctuations which are present during the regular hours of the market.

-- Many of the persons who trade in the market during the pre-market trading hours are professionals with large institutions like mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks..
-These persons generally have access to more information when compared with individual investors.
+- Many of the persons who trade in the market during the pre-market trading hours are professionals with large institutions like mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc. These persons generally have access to more information when compared with individual investors.
 It gives an extra advantage to those professionals who work with the large institutions which the individual investors cannot get.

 - Many of the electronic trading systems accept only the limit orders currently in pre-market sessions.
 These limit orders may lead some of the investors to miss out on the trade, which is filled by them.

 - There is a sizeable bid-ask spreadBid-ask SpreadThe asking price is the lowest price at which a prospective seller will sell the security.
 The bid price, on the other hand, is the highest price a prospective buyer is willing to pay for a security, and the bid-ask spread is the difference between them. during the pre-market trading hours because, during that period, there is limited liquidity and volume.
 It makes it more difficult for the buyers and the sellers to execute their orders or to get favorable prices for the orders.